 Finding a good HVAC Company – Finding a good, honest, and reliable HVAC contractor or service company that will take care of all your HVAC needs doesn’t have to be a challenge.
 There are plenty of good quality heating and cooling companies out there competing for your business.
-If you apply common sense and do a little footwork you will find a good heating and cooling contractor who can provide excellent HVAC installation and service for many years to come.
+If you apply common sense and do a little footwork you will find a good heating and cooling contractor.
+One who can provide excellent HVAC installation and service for many years to come.
 Here are some common sense things to use and consider when seeking out a good HVAC contractor or service company.

-We are looking at replacing our boiler with a new boiler.
-The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying sell us what he refers to as a reset control for our boiler.
+Hot Water Boiler Reset Control - Richard, We are looking at replacing our boiler with a new hot water boiler.
+The HVAC contractor, I suppose he is the salesman for the HVAC contractor, is trying to sell us what he refers to as a reset control for our boiler.
 He tells us it will save us more money by making our boiler more efficient.
 I think I understand how it works but my wife is not entirely sure about it.
 Can you tell us what you think about a boiler reset control and how it works?

-Trane versus Carrier Air Conditioners - The first thing we need to do when comparing a Trane Versus a Carrier is to make sure we are comparing similar models with similar features.
+Trane Versus Carrier Air Conditioners - The first thing we need to do when comparing a Trane Versus a Carrier is to make sure we are comparing similar models with similar features.
 Each manufacturer makes various models from a builder’s grade unit which is usually the HVAC manufacturer’s cheapest model all the way up to the unit that has bells and whistles and some of these have bells and whistles for the bells and whistles.
 You simply want to make sure you are comparing apples to apples and not an apple to an orange.

 Prevent Poor Ventilation in the Home

 Prevent Poor Ventilation in the Home - You already know that inadequate ventilation in the home can lead to mold, mildew, and poor indoor airflow.
 This, in turn, can trap pollutants indoors, leading to allergies and other, more serious health risks.
 So what can you do to prevent this?
-Fortunately, you have several options, including energy efficient ones.
+Fortunately, you have several options, including energy-efficient ones.
 Here are some of them. (more…)

-There are some hot water and cold water coils which are not fixed into the air handler but downstream in the ductwork.
-There are also some gas and electric duct heaters which are mounted in the ductwork and completely reliant on the air handler for air flow.
-These systems will also be covered and hopefully this article will offer you a comprehensive look at the air handler, all its parts, and how it functions.
+There are some hot water and cold water coils which are not fixed in the air handler.
+They are downstream in the ductwork.
+There are also some gas and electric duct heaters which are mounted in the ductwork.
+The are completely reliant on the air handler for air flow.
+These systems will also be covered.
+Hopefully, this article will offer you a comprehensive look at the air handler, all its parts, and how it functions. (more…)

 Goodman versus Trane Air Conditioners - The first thing we need to do when comparing a Trane Versus a Goodman air conditioning systems is to make sure we are comparing similar models with similar features.
 Each manufacturer makes various models from a builder’s grade unit which is usually the HVAC manufacturer’s cheapest model all the way up to the unit that has bells and whistles and some of these have bells and whistles for the bells and whistles.
 You simply want to make sure you are comparing apples to apples and not an apple to an orange.

 The next thing we need to do when comparing HVAC equipment is to look at the HVAC contractor installing the equipment.
 If you get a lousy installer or contractor forget about name brand because the HVAC system WILL NOT FUNCTION PROPERLY if it is not installed properly.
-Also the unit will not have the same life expectancy, will fail prematurely and will need to be replaced sooner than if the HVAC equipment is installed properly in the first place.
+Also, the unit will not have the same life expectancy, will fail prematurely and will need to be replaced sooner than if the HVAC equipment is installed properly in the first place.
 Out of any buyers advice about air conditioning and heating equipment that someone can give you this is probably the most important part.

 Ductwork Integrity & Insulation | HVAC Airflow